-In the past five years, a total of 41 students were awarded an Associate of Science Degree.
-11 students were awarded an AS-T in Computer Science, 8 students were awarded an AS in Computer Science, 18 students were awarded an AS in Computer Information Systems and 4 Students were awarded an AS degree with an emphasis in Webmaster.
+In the past five years (2018 ~ 2022), a total of 39 students were awarded an Associate of Science Degree.
+42 students were awarded an AS-T in Computer Science and a total of 9 students were awarded a certificate in CIS, programming and Web Design.